abo3skr2019/DistSystem-Assignment2/Assignment1.md

   - Understanding these concepts is crucial for data center engineers and cloud-native software developers.

-Second Prompt : " give me examples of the data points that are used to monitor the daily operation of a cloud datacenter "
+Second Prompt :
+" give me examples of the data points that are used to monitor the daily operation of a cloud datacenter "

-#### Summarized Response
+#### Summarized Response:

 - **Infrastructure Monitoring**
   - CPU & memory usage (%)